shaungt1/Shaun-Pritchard-Portfolio/README.md

 - Beach-Scapes (handmade Beach decor) - https://beach-scapes.com/
 - Drive Guardian (Inventions, IoT) - coming soon...

+### Favorite Inspirational Quotes:
+- “We can not solve our problems with the same level of thinking that created them.” – Albert Einstein
+- “A problem well stated is a problem half solved.” – John Dewey
+- “Problems are not stop signs, they are guidelines.” – Robert H. Shuller
+- “All problems become smaller when you confront them instead of dodging them.” – William F. Halsey
+- “Life is not a problem to be solved, but a reality to be experienced.” – Soren Kierkegaard
+- The first principle is that you must not fool yourself and you are the easiest person to fool. – Richard Feynman

-# Categories
+# Main Categories
 ### These are the categories that will encompass my work: within each main category the categories for work, skillsets, and projects reside.
+All of these projects are based in Computer Science, Programming, Data Science, AI, Mathematics, & Quantum Computation.

 * ## Classes
 * ## Projects
 * ## Books
 * ## Apps
 * ## Business

+#  Contents Of Each Main Category:
+### Each category within the main class category will contian heterogeneous sub categories for particular subjects they realte to.

+## Classes
+ * Ai
+ * Algorithms
+ * Big Data
+ * Circuts
+ * Computer Sciecne
+ * Data Science
+ * Data Structures
+ * Databases
+ * Deep Learning
+ * Eecs
+ * English
+ * Human Uses Of The Environment
+ * Machine Learning
+ * Mathematics
+ * Physics
+ * Programming
+ * Quantum Computers
+ * Software Engineering
+## Projects
+ * Apps & Projects
+ * Custom Apps And Projects
+ * Api’s
+ * Ideas And Sandbox
+## Books
+ * Books I Have Written
+ * Content I Have Written
+ * Favorite Books
+## Apps
+ * Mobile Apps And
+## Entrepreneur & Business
+ * My Business
+ * Professional